| | | BERKELEY, CA The U.S.

 desktop systems.
 The move has resulted in greater reliability and lower costs, and allows

+the central servers to be located off the Laboratory site.
 The new Berkeley Lab Computing Center will be connected to Berkeley Lab and other

 national laboratories via the U.S. Department of Energy's Energy Sciences Network, or